 Tip 3 – Follow your heart but trust your gut

 Especially when starting out, it is tempting to analyse, overthink and even procrastinate.
 Cut through complexity and go with your gut.
 If it feels right, or wrong, it probably is.
 Or as Richard Branson famously put it:

 Tip 4 – Don’t be afraid to ask for help

 Going it alone, doesn’t mean being on your own.
 Use your network for support and guidance.
 Business success does not come from you having all the answers yourself.
 Have the courage to admit that you don’t know everything, ask others for their help and be truly open to new ways of working.

 “Asking for help when you need it, isn’t a sign of weakness, it’s a sign of strength”Barack Obama

 Tip 5 – It is OK to make mistakes so long as you learn from them

 So many solopreneurs and small businesses play it safe, containing risk and doing everything possible to avoid failures.
 And yet, failure is rarely fatal.
 In fact, failing can be the best way to learn.
-Business is about risk and reward and finding the right formula is often the result of trial and error.
+Business is about risk versus reward and finding the right formula is often the result of trial and error.